Gaurav241/Portfolio-Craft/README.md

 ### Prerequisites

 - Node.js (preferably the latest stable version)
-- Yarn package manager (you can use npm, but this guide assumes you're using Yarn)
+- npm package manager (you can use yarn, but this guide assumes you're using npm)

 ### Steps